Shifanaaz125/Spotify-top-songs-analysis-with-SQL-and-Power-BI-/README.md

 These SQL queries provide insights into various aspects of the music dataset, allowing for a deeper understanding of music trends, artist popularity, and the impact of song attributes on their success.

- **Q1: Top 5 Most Popular Artists?**
+ **Q1: Top 5 all-time  Most Popular Artists?**

- Ans: The most popular Eminem, Shakira, Kanye West, Outkast, and Linkin Park.
+ Ans: The most popular Kings of Leon, blink-182, Hoobastank, The Offspring, and Bon Jovi.

- **Q2: Top 5 Most Popular Songs?**
+ **Q2: Top all-time 5 Most Popular Songs?**

  Ans: Five most popular songs are Without Me, The Real Slim Shady, In the End, Stan,  and Till I Collapse.

+ **Q3: Top 5 all-time Most Popular Genre?**

+ Ans: Five most Popular Genre are 'rock, pop, metal, Dance/Electronic', 'Folk/Acoustic, pop', 'rock, metal', 'metal' and 'World/Traditional, Folk/Acoustic'

 # Request for Feedback